gigascience/gigadb-website/mo.md

 * get filename, file type and file size
 * generate ftp link
 * generate md5 checksum
-* update datatabe table "file" rows for that dataset:
+* update a database table "file" rows for that dataset:
 	* update row if columns of a row have changed
 	* noop if columns of a row are unchanged